ysoftdevs/odc-analyzer/README.md

 This tool manages reports from OWASP Dependency Check.
 Features include:

+* prioritizing vulnerabilities and vulnerable libraries by severity and number of affected projects
 * providing list of projects affected by a particular vulnerability
 * providing list of projects containing a particular library
 * grouping projects by team